-If you have any questions on this policy, please call our Supporter Care Team on 0300 330 5580 between 8am and 6pm, Monday to Friday or email us at firstname.lastname@example.org
+If you have any questions on this policy, please call our Supporter Care team on 0300 330 5580 between 8am and 6pm, Monday to Friday or email us at firstname.lastname@example.org.

 Unicef UK, the United Kingdom Committee for Unicef, is a charity, entirely funded by our supporters.
-We receive no money from the UN budget so our supporters mean everything to us.
+We receive no money from the UN budget, so our supporters mean everything to us.
 We are a registered charity (charity number 1072612) and a company limited by guarantee (company number 03663181).
 Unicef UK is also registered in Scotland (charity number SC043677).
 Unicef UK’s registered office is 30a Great Sutton Street, London, EC1V 0DU.

 Information is critical to ensuring we can be there for children in danger all around the world.
 It helps us operate as efficiently as possible and to make sure our interactions with you are timely, relevant and tailored for you.
 To do this, we may collect information about you in the following ways:

 - From other information that is available to the public to help us understand more about you and ensure our communications are tailored to you.
 To do this, we may use information from publicly available sources such as Companies House, or information published in the media, as well as that which is commercially available through third party subscriptions.
-By understanding more about you, and how you might be interested in supporting us, means we can help make our work for children as cost effective as possible.
+By understanding more about you, and how you might be interested in supporting us, we can help make our work for children as cost effective as possible.

-Depending on how you interact with us, the information that we collect may include your name, postal address, email address, telephone or mobile number, your contact preferences, bank details, taxpayer status (to understand if we can claim Gift Aid), the date or year of your birth, and gender (where this is appropriate, such as when you register for a running event).
+Depending on how you interact with us, the information that we collect may include your name, postal address, email address, telephone or mobile number, social media name, your contact preferences, bank details, taxpayer status (to understand if we can claim Gift Aid), the date or year of your birth, and gender (where this is appropriate, such as when you register for a running event).

-To do this we use desk research and third party subscriptions to help us understand things such as the demographic information associated with your postcode, an estimate of your age, information about directorships and shareholdings, employment and earnings as well as your charitable interests and giving history.
+We may also gather information that is publicly available to build up a better picture of you and your interests, as well as behavioural data on digital platforms so we can consider how best to ask for your support.
+To do this we use desk research and third-party subscriptions to help us understand things such as the demographic information associated with your postcode, an estimate of your age, information about directorships and shareholdings, employment and earnings as well as your charitable interests and giving history.